GiorgioZacharo/AccelSeeker/README.md

 Overview

-    The AccelSeeker© framework is a plugin of LLVM version (3.8) and consists of an LLVM Analysis Pass.
-It performs identification of valid candidates for acceleration (AccelCands) and estimates their performance in terms of speedup gains (cycles saved - merit) and hardware resources required (area - cost).
+The AccelSeeker© framework is a tool for automatically identifying and selecting HW accelerators  of LLVM8 compiler infrastructure and consists of an LLVM Analysis Pass.
+It
+    performs identification of valid candidates for acceleration (AccelCands) and estimates their performance in terms of speedup gains (cycles saved - merit) and hardware resources required (area - cost).